Phate6660/vlp/README.md

 Various little project that I don't feel should have their own repo.

 Currently included:
-- `.shuf` (outputs the shuffled list of directories and files in the current directory)
+- `.shuf` (outputs a single entry of the shuffled list of directories and files in the current directory)